jordan-clayton/whisper-realtime/README.md

         .build_whisper_fanout_default(audio_sender)
         .expect("Mic handle expected to build without issue.");

-    // Ribble-Whisper is designed to be as flexible as possible, but real-time transcriptions need to be run using
+    // Ribble-Whisper is designed to be as flexible as possible but real-time transcriptions need to be run using
     // asynchronous/concurrent programming.
     // It is recommended to do this using threads. let transcriber_thread = scope(|s| {